Codennnn/Green-Wall/README.md

 # [Green Wall](https://green-wall.leoku.dev/)

-_Take a picture 📸 of your GitHub contributions, then share it!_
+_Take a snapshot 📸 of your GitHub contributions, then share it!_

-**Green Wall** is a powerful web tool designed to help you easily review your GitHub :octocat: contributions over the years.
-With this tool, you can generate an image of your contributions, which you can save and share with others.
+**Green Wall** is a powerful web tool that simplifies the way you review your GitHub :octocat: contributions over time.
+This tool allows you to generate an image of your contributions, which you can save and share with others.

 <a href="https://green-wall.leoku.dev/">
   <picture>